ZvikaCohen/PacmanCPP/README.md

 # PacmanCPP
 Pacman game using console application.
 On easy level ghosts move randomaly.
 On harder levels they have smarter moves.
+The game is looking for ".screen" type of files, reading the board from it and prints it to the console.